MP70/pdf-lib-draw-table/readme.md

 ```

 ## Example Usage
-This is a very simple example, as we use fs this demo is server side, but exactly the same code (minus fs!) will also work client side (e.g in a react component)
+This is a *very* simple example, this example is server side as we are using fs, but exactly the same code (minus fs!) will also work client side for example in a react component.
+The options are fairly extensive for both styling and content (https://mp70.github.io/pdf-lib-draw-table/interfaces/DrawTableOptions.html), we just show a couple here.
+You can also pass us a JSON table(https://mp70.github.io/pdf-lib-draw-table/interfaces/TableObject.html), either that or array as below is fine.
 ```
 import { PDFDocument } from 'pdf-lib';
 import { drawTable } from 'pdf-lib-draw-table';